Muddassir916/Lab-Report-2/StringServer.md

 ![Image](pass.png)

-As you can see to the left of the code, there is a green check mark, meaning after we run the test, it sucessfully passes, and returns the same value, which is 24.
+As you can see to the left of the code, there is a green check mark, meaning after we run the test, it successfully passes and returns the same value, which is 24.

-To fix the code to acommadate the bug in the first test, we simply change a small error:
+To fix the code to accommodate the bug in the first test, we simply change a small error:

 Before:
 ``` java